Munna002/SQL-Learning/README.md

-Sure!
-Here’s a README file organized from ETL fundamentals to advanced concepts:

 **SQL Learning Journey: From Zero to Intermediate** Welcome to my SQL learning journey!
 This document highlights the key concepts and skills I have developed while progressing from a beginner to an intermediate level in SQL.
 **Learning Objectives**